Class diagrams also express the associations between classes by drawing lines between the boxes representing them.

 Composition refers to assembling a class from other classes, “composing” it.
 As the composed class has references to the other classes, we call this a has-a relationship.
 However, the composing class typically creates the instances of the classes composing it, and they are likewise destroyed when the composing class is destroyed.
 For this reason, we call it a strong relationship.
 It is indicated in UML by a solid line from the composing class to those it is composed of, with a solid diamond “fletching” on the opposite side of the arrow (the arrowhead is optional).

 Aggregation and composition are commonly confused, especially given they both are defined by holding a variable or collection of another class type.
-An analogy I like to use to help students reason about the difference is this:
+Here’s a helpful analogy to explain the difference, based on the diagrams listed above:

 Aggregation is like a shopping cart.
 When you go shopping, you place groceries into the shopping cart, and it holds them as you push it around the store.
 Thus, a